gavin-hyl/box-move/README.md

   The **BoxMove** environment simulates moving boxes from **ZONE0** to **ZONE1**.
 The zones have different sizes (defined in [Constants.py](Constants.py)), and the environment provides 3D state representations and actions that move boxes between zones.

 - **Q-Network:**
   A convolutional neural network (CNN) implemented in [QNet.py](QNet.py) evaluates state–action pairs to compute Q-values.
 It includes separate convolutional branches for each zone, enabling it to accommodate the different dimensions of the zones.
-An extended method (`forward_separate`) has been added to process the zones without any padding.

 - **Training Pipeline:**
   The training script ([QNetTrain.py](QNetTrain.py)) generates training data by running the environment and then trains the CNN Q-network using PyTorch.